isaacs/pointer-set/README.md

 // typescript generics are all-or-nothing, so we can't do this:
 // const store = new PointerSet<string>(fields, 256)
-// but we can use a helper class: import { PointerSetInferFields } from '@isaacs/pointer-set' const FieldsInferred = PointerSetInferFields(fields)
-const storeInferred = new FieldsInferred<string>()
+// but we can use a helper class: import { PointerSetInferFields } from 'pointer-set' const FieldsInferred = PointerSetInferFields(fields) const storeInferred = new FieldsInferred<string>()